MLDS-Laboratory/Sat-Fault-Detection/README.md

 **From PostgreSQL to Kafka (middleware.py)**: The `middleware.py` script periodically reads data from PostgreSQL and streams it into Kafka.
 This transforms the static data into a real-time data feed, allowing downstream systems to process live telemetry.

 **From Kafka to InfluxDB (via Telegraf)**: Kafka, serving as a high-throughput messaging system, makes the telemetry data available to various consumers.
 Telegraf, configured as a Kafka consumer, ingests the telemetry data from Kafka and writes it into InfluxDB, a time-series database optimized for storing and querying time-stamped events.
+This is used for data written to the `telemetry` topic in Kafka, and is meant for the telemetry data that is not CCSDS bytestreams.

+**From Kafka to the CCSDS Ingest Service**: For operational deployments with real satellite telemetry, the CCSDS ingest service monitors a dedicated Kafka topic (`raw_telemetry`).
+It detects messages in the CCSDS byte format, parses them using a configurable schema, aggregates channels that arrive within a short time window, and writes the resulting row to InfluxDB.
+This ensures that both simulated JSON data and raw CCSDS streams can coexist and be processed by the anomaly detection and visualization systems.

 **From Kafka to Anomaly Detection**: In parallel, another consumer (the anomaly detection service) subscribes to the Kafka topic.
 It analyzes incoming data for anomalies at both the constellation and satellite levels.
 When it detects anomalies, it records the details back into InfluxDB for visualization and further analysis.